1. Hematite Major Ore of Iron

 Hematite Main Component of Red Ochre

-Red ochre is one of the oldest pigments known to man and is made up primarily of the mineral hematite, a reddish brown coloured iron oxide and the main component of rust.
-It has for thousands of years been used by people around the world and has been found in cave paintings known to be at least 40,000 years old.
-As a powder red ochre is believed to be one of the earliest in the history of mankind that originates from a natural mineral.
+Red ochre which is one of the oldest pigments known to man is made up primarily of the mineral hematite.
+This reddish brown coloured iron oxide and main component of rust has been used for thousands of years by people around the world.
+Red ochre has been identified in cave paintings known to be at least 40,000 years old and as a powder, it's believed to be one of the earliest that originates from a natural mineral.
 Traces of hematite have also been found on skeletal remains which date back 12,000 years to the Neolithic Age.

-More recently hematite has been used by Native American Indians and also played an important part during the New Age movement of the 1960's.
-Today this mineral is still widely used as a pigment and many of the red colours around us are composed to some degree of hematite.
+More recently the mineral hematite has been used by Native American Indians and also played an important part during the New Age movement of the 1960's.
+Today it's still widely used as a pigment and many of the red colours that we see around us are composed to some degree of hematite.

 Healing Properties of Hematite

 In crystal healing hematite is considered to be effective for grounding and protecting, it boosts self esteem and willpower and is beneficial for those studying mathematics and other subjects of a technical nature.
 It can help with compulsions, addictions, overeating, stress, circulatory problems and all disorders of the blood.

 Other healing properties associated with hematite include dissolving negativity, protecting the aura, boosting memory and helping to gently release memories that are trapped deep within the subconscious.

 Although graded 5½ to 6½ on Mohs scale of mineral hardness hematite is brittle so will shatter easily.
 When used as a gemstone although it may be faceted it's most commonly found as a cabochon.
 Beads that have been faceted can sometimes resemble black diamonds.